 The Company is exempt under SI 2008/489 from the obligation to disclose fees in respect of 'Other services' as the Company is a subsidiary of Aviva plc, which prepares consolidated financial statements.
-Fees paid to the Company's auditors, PricewaterhouseCoopers LLP and its associates for services other than the statutory audit of the Company and other Group undertakings are disclosed in the consolidated financial statements of Aviva plc.

-There were no non-audit fees paid to the Company's auditors during the year (2022: £nil).
+There were no non-audit fees paid to the Company's previous auditors during the year (2023: €nil).
 Audit fees are borne by the ultimate parent, Aviva plc.

-5. Details of expenses
+Details of expenses